Click image to enlarge

 |

-Oregon Trunk Line Railroad Bridge, Washington side.
+Oregon Trunk Line Railroad Bridge, Washington side, approximate location of Lewis and Clark's campsite.

 View from Washington State Highway 14.